-- It is not your role as a Community Sponsorship Group to provide a car for a family, however, you could help them to budget or assist them in searching for an appropriate vehicle.
-If you do decide that you will fundraise or provide financial support for the purchase of a vehicle, you should make it clear how you were able to do this, and that the provision of it does not make you responsible for the upkeep of the vehicle.
+- It is not your role as a Community Sponsorship group to provide a car for a family, however, you could help them to budget or assist them in searching for an appropriate vehicle.
+If you do decide that you will fundraise or provide financial support for the purchase of a vehicle, you should make it clear how you are able to do this, and that the provision of it does not make you responsible for the upkeep of the vehicle.

 - That within 12 months, the driver must apply for a provisional license, pass their theory and practical tests and ensure that they have car insurance, tax and maintain the MOT.